Summary: in this tutorial, you will learn how to use the SQL SUM

 Code language: SQL (Structured Query Language) (sql)

-SQL SUM with GROUP BY clause example
+Using SUM function with GROUP BY clause example #

-We often use the SUM function in conjunction with the GROUP BY clause to calculate the sums of groups.
+function in conjunction with the GROUP BY clause to calculate the sums of groups.

-For example, to calculate the sum of salaries of employees for each department, we apply the SUM function to the salary
+For example, to calculate the sum of salaries of employees for each department, we apply the SUM

 column and group the rows by department_id